Toad and Hen watch as costumed ticks approach the door

 4

-One dose taken.
-We check in over 30 days to make sure everyone's well.
+We check in over 30 days to make sure all is well.
+If concerning symptoms develop, there's a clear path back to us.

 Meet Your Guides